 When people step into the cage with Khabib, they’re statistical likeliness to win the fight is disproportionate to their other bouts.
 Factor in the secondary conditions, and we see a mathematical quagmire for an otherwise capable fighter in Holloway.

 None of this seems lost on the Hawaiian though.
 On the April 2nd edition of the MMA Hour – the fated day – Max’s manager, Brian Butler, told Ariel Helwani that his client’s immediate response was

 “Let’s f**king do it bro, this is how legends are made.”

-An all action attitude, but realistic mindset, are a big part of what has made the striker so popular with fans.
+An all-action attitude, but a realistic mindset, are a big part of what has made the striker so popular with fans.
 He realises the mammoth task before him but is willing to take the risk.
 Had the roles been reversed, Khabib said he wouldn’t have taken the fight.

 Image courtesy of mmajunkie.com & bjpenn.com

 Depending on the day that’s in it… #ghostwriter